zhjiangexe/PriceBasket/README.md

     - DiscountPromotionProvider: find items that qualify for the discount
     - BuyMorePromotionProvider: find items that qualify for the buy more discount and calculate how many discount can get

-- `com.adthena.techexam.calculator.PromotionChain`: combine `PromotionProvider` chain
+- `com.adthena.techexam.calculator.PromotionChain`: combine `PromotionProvider`
 - `com.adthena.techexam.calculator.Calculator`: calculate subtotal and reduced price
-- `com.adthena.techexam.calculator.Basket`: receive input (string list) and return calculated order (includes CartItems, Subtotal, Promotions...)
+- `com.adthena.techexam.calculator.OrderService`: receive input (string list) and return calculated order (includes CartItems, Subtotal, Promotions...)
 - `com.adthea.techexam.App`: commandline entry and the function of printing order

 ---
--
+## Building Steps & Design

+Requirements have goods, give the **Items** with attributes name, price and unit

+- Soup – 65p per tin
+- Bread – 80p per loaf
+- Milk – £1.30 per bottle
+- Apples – £1.00 per bag

+Requirements have discount, give the **Discount** with attributes name and discount, then second sentence states its condition, so give the **BuyMoreDiscount** with attributes buyMoreItem and buyMoreQty

+- Apples have a 10% discount off their normal price this week
+- Buy 2 tins of soup and get a loaf of bread for half price

+Through `App` provide customer to input goods list

+Through `OrderService` get items information and save the quantity of purchase in **CartItem**

+Through `PromotionChain`(DiscountPromotionProvider, BuyMorePromotionProvider) to calculate obtainable **Promotion** with attribute category, qty and hasUsedQty

+Through `Calculator` to get subtotal and totalsubtract

+Then `OrderService` return **Order** of combining the promotions, subtotal and total discount price

+finally `App` print out information for customer

+---
+`Promotion` use Generic to accept different **Discount**

+interface `PromotionProvider` defined method `List<Promotion> provide(List<CartItem> cartItems)` can be different discount condition implements

+`PromotionChain` combine two `PromotionProvider` implements